LMAG17/zemoga/README.md

 # Zemoga React Native test

-This Project is developed with react native
+This Project is developed with react native, you can see the screenshots inside __screenshots__ folder

 This application use the following libraries to work
 -  react